mrnnasir/project_shopping_mall/README.md

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations
+- Customer may mostly pay cash and then debit card.
+    - Using Seaborn Bar plot i see that, my hypothsis is partially correct as most used payment option is Cash.
+But 2nd most used option is credit card not debit bard.

+- Customer pay the most for clothing, food & beverage, cosmetics and books
+    - Matplotlib Bar Horizontal chart shows that customers mostly pay clothing, but 2nd and 3rd largest are shoes and technology, which is a surprising revelation.
+    - Plotly Scatter chart shows that expenditure for clothing and shoes are considerably stable while for technology, I see some picks.
+From another Plotly Scatter plot, I see that quantity sale of technology product is the lowest.
+This shows, customers have appeal towards tech products.

+- Costomer may shop mostly clothing, food & beverage and cosmetics
+    - Matplotlib Bar chart shows that customers mostly shop clothing, ood & beverage and cosmetics.
+Research output seem to be aligned with my hypothesis.
+    - Plotly Scatter chart shows that customers mostly shop clothing.
+However, though food & beverage and cosmetics are combinedly holding 2nd position in terms of quantity sold, these  products are not among the top three in term of price(or revenue for shop owner).

+- 50% of all named shopping malls should have similar performance report
+    - Using Seaborn Scatter plot, we see that Kanyon and Mall of Istanbul are competing with each other very closely and their competitor is Metrocity.
+Rests are far behind.
+So, I can say that 20% of malls are performing really well.
+If I am being very generous, I can say it is 30%.
+So, my hypotheis in this regard is incorrect.
+    - Apparently both Plotly Scatter and Bar chart re-emphasize the earlier claim.
+Since Kanyon and Mall of Istanbul malls have highest quantity sold and price(or revenues), it is kind evident that these malls has more customers than others.

+- Younger aged customer may pay more for book, food & beverage & older people may spend more money to clothing, cosmetics and technology
+    - From Plotly Box plot, I see that interest across all ages have been around clothing, shoes and technology, whereas rest of the product remained same though price varies.
+So, my hypotheis is not correct.

+- Young people tend to buy more products than older people
+    - Seaborn Heat chart is used to see if there is any correlation between age and quantity or price.
+I see that age factor is not proportionately influencing quantity and no relation exists with price factor.
+However, there is a very strong positive relation exists between quantity and price, as expected.
+So, my hypostheis is incorrect.

+- Male may pay more for gadgets or technology than female, while female pays more for clothing and cosmetics
+    - From Plotly Box plot, I see that both male and female have similar interest in clothing, shoes and technology.
+So, I can safely say that my hypothesis is partially correct.

 ## Analysis techniques used